ForModLabUHel/forClimate/README_callprebas.md

 	R_HOME C:<path to R installation directory>
  	Path C:<path to R installation directory>\bin\x86

-The *Path* variable is also search path for shared libraries.
+The *Path* variable is also a search path for shared libraries.

 Install Cygwin and from Cygwin the `x86_64-w64-mingw32-gcc` compiler.
 The build process for `callprebas.exe` is an interplay with Cygwin and Windows.
 In *Cygwin terminal* go to forClimate directory and build the program